Early Childhood Program

 Children rest on mats on the floor using blankets provided from home.

-12:45 Quiet inside and outside work time
+12:45 Quiet inside work time and/or outside work time

 As children wake up, they choose from a variety of quiet indoor activities that may include reading, observational drawing, and construction activities.
 They may also choose to go outside to play in the outside classroom or on the structure.

 2:00 Afternoon meeting